halilkocaerkek/Virtual-Cash-Card/Readme.md

 - VirtualCashCard

-I have implemented a simple cash card.
+* I have implemented a simple cash card.
 There is no credit limit or other features.
-There is only one way to create a new card is CreateCard factory method.
+* There is only one way to create a new card is CreateCard factory method.
-The CreateCard method creates a card with CardNumber, Pin and initialBalance.
+* The CreateCard method creates a card with CardNumber, Pin and initialBalance.
-CardNumber and Pin are not accessible.
-Clients have to know CardNumber and Pin o use the virtual card.
+* CardNumber and Pin are not accessible.
+Clients have to know CardNumber and Pin to use the virtual card.
-Balance is only returning after Popup and Withdraw operations.
+* Balance is only returning after Popup and Withdraw operations.
-GetBalance method can be added into the interface.
+* GetBalance method can be added into the interface.

 **CreateCard Method**
-We have to thinks about this method.
+I want to thinks about this method.
 I will continue to work in the dev branch.
 This implementation is ok.
 But if we want to implement a new type of cards this method would be a bottleneck for our solution. ( such as loyalty cards or point cards),